CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 * Prior to installation, wall openings and similar passageways must be deburred and rounded to avoid mechanical damage to the cable sheath when retracting and securing.
 * The minimum bending radius for laying and operation must not be undercut.
 If this is not noted on the cable, according to EN 50173, the minimum permissible bending radius must not be less than 8 times the outer diameter of the cable.
 Correspondingly it must be ensured that bends in cable ducts and cable ducts correspond to the permissible bending radii.
-* If applicable, the manufacturer specifies type-specific two bending radii in data sheets for the cables: the specified bending radius with the larger value is considered the maximum bending load for pulling in the cables.
+* If necessary, the manufacturer specifies type-specific two bending radii in data sheets for the cables: the specified bending radius with the larger value is considered the maximum bending load for pulling in the cables.
 The smaller value applies to the finished cable.
 * The data sheet also shows the maximum tensile load of the cable type.
 * When using a cable, only suitable lubricants may be used as a retraction aid.
 In general, oil and grease-free lubricants (eg talcum) should be used.
 * When attaching the cables to cable trays with cable ties or cable clamps, the cables must never be crushed.